RobertoPrevato/jekyll-now/_posts/2019-07-20-Self-hosted-Azure-DevOps-agents-running-in-Docker.md

 docker start -i container_name
 ```

-To my surprise, as the agent restarted, everything was gone: Python 3.7.3 I installed to the tools folder, and all files required to running the agent were also downloaded again.
+To my surprise, as the agent restarted, everything was gone: Python 3.7.3 I installed to the tools folder, and all files required to running the agent were downloaded again.

 I don't like two things in the start scripts that Microsoft offers to run private agents in Docker, both [PowerShell and Bash](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops).

-1. Every single time the agent starts, it wipes out the agent files, and downloads again a **~88MB** package of Agent Pipelines files - even though the package it downloads is the same as the one that was just deleted!
+1. Every single time the agent starts, it wipes out the agent files, and downloads again a **~88MB** package of Agent Pipelines files - even though the package it downloads is the that was just deleted!
-1. The folder where it installs work tools (such as Node.js and Python), is by default a child of the agent folder, the one that gets deleted at each restart.
-Therefore, every time you need to restart your agent, you also need to download again all the tools when a pipeline runs
+1. The folder where it installs work tools (such as Node.js and Python), is by default a child of the agent folder: the one that gets deleted at each restart.
+Therefore, every time you restart your agent, you also need to download again all the tools when a pipeline runs

 Imagine a poor guy like me, who wants to enjoy faster builds and releases, by spinning up a Docker container inside his work laptop, not being able to benefit from `caching`, only because he doesn't have a dedicated, always-on machine for this.
 Caching tools and build dependencies is one of the main reasons for using private agents in the first place, isn't it?
 As it happens, I don`t always have access to optical fiber.

 <img src="https://labeuwstacc.blob.core.windows.net/posts/optical-fiber-meme.jpg" data-canonical-src="https://labeuwstacc.blob.core.windows.net/posts/optical-fiber-meme.jpg" width="200" height="200" />

-And what's the point of downloading again a package that is no different than the one already on file system?
-I think especially about the Azure Pipelines agent files themselves and installed tools.
+What's the point of downloading again a package that is no different than the one already on file system?

 I therefore improved, I dare to say, the bash script to do the following:

 1. By default, it downloads the Azure Pipelines agent files only if _not already_ present on file system
 1. It offers the _option_ to wipe out the files and download the latest version of the agent, if the user desires so
-1. By default, it uses a different folder to store work tools, so they are not wiped out, even if the agents file are updated; it's Docker, so if you want a clean machine, just start a new container
+1. By default, it uses a different folder to store work tools, so they are not wiped out, even if the agents file are updated; it's Docker, so to have a clean machine, it's sufficient to start a new container
 1. To support restarts, using a method already included in the `start.sh`, to reconfigure the agent across restarts

-My script can be found [in this repository of mine: `AzureDevOps-agents`](https://github.com/RobertoPrevato/AzureDevOps-agents/blob/master/ubuntu16.04-base/start.sh).
+My script can be found [in this repository: `AzureDevOps-agents`](https://github.com/RobertoPrevato/AzureDevOps-agents/blob/master/ubuntu16.04-base/start.sh).
 To force the update of the agent files, use an env variable `AZP_UPDATE=1`.

 # Bonus content: Docker images I prepared
 I often feel grateful that Microsoft embraced open source, I feel my job is way more fun now.
 You can find the scripts to build images for the [official Azure DevOps Hosted agents](https://github.com/microsoft/azure-pipelines-image-generation/tree/d649c0ceda61f397e4ec3defe18cfc9402ee3296/images/linux).
 Studying and adopting these scripts, I prepared three Docker images that can be used as agents, with some pre-installed tools and with my `start.sh` file.
 By the way, I am using `Ubuntu 16.04` instead of `18.04`, because it's easier to adopt existing scripts for this OS version.

-Docker images for CI and CD pipelines are not your everyday's Docker images: it is necessary to find a compromise between size and having a pool of tools that can be used to cover many scenarios.
+Docker images for CI and CD pipelines are not like most Docker images: it is necessary to find a compromise between size and having a pool of tools that can be used to cover many scenarios.
 In fact, the official hosted images look like "factotum" (note: I refused to write English plural form _factotums_ for a latin word), having a ton of tools.

-My images can be used as reference, to create agents with other tools such as ASP.NET Core, Go, Rust, Ruby, etc. They are here: [https://github.com/RobertoPrevato/AzureDevOps-agents](https://github.com/RobertoPrevato/AzureDevOps-agents).
+My images can be used as reference, to create agents for ASP.NET Core, Go, Rust, Ruby, etc. They are here: [https://github.com/RobertoPrevato/AzureDevOps-agents](https://github.com/RobertoPrevato/AzureDevOps-agents).

 ## 1. Base image
 A base image with my `start.sh` script and some tools, including Azure CLI, Azure DevOps extension for the CLI, azcopy, curl, wget, ca-certificates, tools to compile `C` libraries, etc. Maybe I am wrong, but I think libraries for C compilation are generally important on build agents - please leave a comment if you think I am wrong.